joannakl/ossd_s20/syllabus.markdown

 ---

 - official: passing CSCI.UA.0201 with a grade of C or better
-- interest in learning about open source culture, history and development model
+- interest in learning about open source culture, history, licensing and development models
 - willingness to share and collaborate